 Housing is also central to the effectiveness of Australia’s welfare system.

 Governments play a significant role in the housing market at two levels.
 The first is at the structural level, whereby governments determine the policy framework by which the overall market operates.
 The second is through direct interventions in the market, in circumstances where either the market is unable to provide appropriate outcomes for specific groups of people, or where governments are seeking to achieve specific outcomes.

-The NHHA will target jurisdiction specific priorities including supply targets, planning and zoning reforms and renewal of public housing stock while also supporting the delivery of frontline homelessness services.
+The NHHA targets jurisdiction specific priorities including supply targets, planning and zoning reforms and renewal of public housing stock while also supporting the delivery of frontline homelessness services.

-Information on current housing and homelessness and agreements and programs can be found below:
+Information on current housing and homelessness agreements and programs can be found below:

 - Commonwealth Rent Assistance

 - National Rental Affordability Scheme

 - Building Better Regional Cities Program

 - Hobart City Deal

 Submissions to parliamentary inquiries into affordable housing and home ownership, as well as related housing resources and websites, are available from the housing resources and submissions page.